Chief Advancement Officer

 Qualifications include experience with grant compliance, written reports of grant successes, including quantitative and qualitative measures.

 Please describe experience with your work here.

 - Prepares development communications – case for support materials, letters, publications and regular reports on fund-raising progress.
 Prepares monthly board report / dashboard on development activity

 Qualifications include experience with writing, compelling story-telling, strong communication skills linked to advancement of master planning.

 - Creates 24 month work plan for comprehensive development agenda

 - Represents the Museum in the community as appropriate

 Supervises: Fundraising Events Manager, Data Manager, Corporate Giving Director

 Collaborates with: CEO, COO, CFO, Marketing and Sales Director, Board Development Committee chairman

-LCM’s mission is to provide a safe environment for children [you can elaborate on this].
+LCM’s mission is to provide a safe environment for children by giving them access to safe, innovative, and educational play experiences.
 Therefore, LCM requires employees to be immunized against COVID-19.
 All employees must have received required doses of an approved COVID-19 immunization before starting work.
-The Company will consider accommodations for disability and religious based reasons.
+The company will consider accommodations for disability and religious based reasons.